Hire The Blackline Safety G7 & G7 EXO Read more X

 Gas detectors are available in three main variants – portable, fixed and semi-fixed.
 Portable gas detectors are usually worn on or carried by a worker in an industrial area.
 These are often battery-operated and used for toxic or combustible gas detection within a confined space.
 Fixed gas detectors are generally used within large-scale facilities that require continuous monitoring of certain gases.
 They are permanently installed at a potentially hazardous location, using sensor heads in various areas to provide readings that feed back to a control panel which is usually located in a safe area.

-1. What is the use of gas detectors?
+What is the use of gas detection?

 The main use of a gas detector is to monitor the atmosphere for levels of certain gases in order to prevent injuries or fatalities.
 One of the most critical uses for a gas monitor is when working within a confined space.
 This is where portable gas detectors are typically used to ensure the safety of a worker, as ventilation is often limited and exits can often be difficult to access quickly in case of an emergency.
 By using a compact and portable gas detector, a worker can be sure that their immediate vicinity is safe from selected gases and will have enough time to escape the area should any harmful gases be present.